morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 myConsumer2.accept(new Apple("Green"));
 {% endhighlight %}

-Ok, so let's say that you have implemented a function that supplies a Consumer an Eatable fruit:
+Ok, so let's say that you have implemented a function that supplies a Consumer with an Eatable fruit:

 {% highlight java %}
 private static void getEatableFruits(Consumer<Eatable> eatableConsumer) {